nautobot/nautobot/nautobot/docs/user-guide/feature-guides/wireless-networks-and-controllers.md

 ![Add Wireless Controller](images/wireless/wireless-controller-add.png)

-Complete the required fields for the Wireless Controller:
+Fill in the required fields for the Wireless Controller:

 1. Enter the Controller name.
 2. Select the Controller status.